cyberashna/8weekSQLChallenge/Danny's Diner/solution.md

 | A           | 860          |

 ### Answer:
-Customer A has 860 points
+-- Customer A has 860 points
-CUstomer B has 940 points
+-- Customer B has 940 points
-CUstomer C has 360 points
+-- Customer C has 360 points

 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?